bsdpot/pot/share/doc/pot/Images.md

 ```
 The first file is the image, the second file is a hash file, used by the `import` command to verify the integrity.

+#### Snapshots management

+The `export` command will create an image if and only if one snapshot is available.
+The flag `-A` try to automatically fix the number of available snapshots:
+* if 0 snapshots are available, `-A` will automatically invoke `pot snapshot`
+* if 2+ snapshots are available, `-A` will automatically invoke `pot purge-snapshots`

+The command `pot purge-snapshots` deletes all snapshots, except the last one.

 ### Images creation automated with flavours

 Flavour is the way we currently provide to automate the customization of a `pot`.